For the Media

 Location: Main Campus – 4585 West Seneca Turnpike, Syracuse OCC @ Liverpool – Route 57, Liverpool.

-Transfer: OCC has dozens of transfer agreements with four-year colleges and universities.
-Students can also pursue bachelor’s, master’s and doctoral degrees on the Onondaga campus through the Regional Higher Education Center located in Mulroy Hall.
-The College has “2+2 Partnership” agreements with Keuka College, Le Moyne College, St. John Fisher College, SUNY Oswego, SUNY Morrisville, and SUNY Potsdam.
-Student Services: Student Central (incorporating admissions, registration, advisement, counseling, financial aid and other core enrollment and student services in one location), career and transfer counseling, nationally accredited Children’s Learning Center, Career Center, Collegiate Science and Technology Entry Program (CSTEP), Education Opportunity Program, Louis Stokes Alliance for Minority Participation, Office of Accessibility Resources, Office of Veterans’ Affairs, the Learning Center tutoring facility, and Community Care Hub which assists students with challenging life situations.
+Student Services: Student Central (incorporating admissions, registration, advisement, counseling, financial aid and other core enrollment and student services in one location), career and transfer counseling, nationally accredited Children’s Learning Center, Career Center, Collegiate Science and Technology Entry Program (CSTEP), Education Opportunity Program (EOP), Louis Stokes Alliance for Minority Participation (LSAMP), Office of Accessibility Resources, Office of Veterans and Military Services, the Learning Center tutoring facility, and Community Care Hub which assists students with challenging life situations.

-Student Life: Four state-of-the-art residence halls provide Living Learning Communities for more than 800 students.
-The “Lazer Line” shuttle service provides students transportation across campus.
-More than 25 student clubs and organizations include an award-winning chapter of international honor society Phi Theta Kappa and the Student Association.
+Student Life: Four state-of-the-art residence halls, more than 25 student clubs and organizations include an award-winning chapter of international honor society Phi Theta Kappa, and Student Government.
 The on-campus Southwest YMCA provides student memberships at no additional cost with a valid LAZERCARD ID.

 Athletics: OCC is a member of the National Junior College Athletics Association.
-The Lazers have won 16 national championships in Men’s Lacrosse, Women’s Lacrosse, Men’s Tennis and Men’s Basketball.
-The College’s 17 athletic teams include: Baseball, Cross Country, Golf, Indoor Track & Field, Soccer, Softball, Volleyball, and E-Sports which is new in the 2022-2023 academic year.
+The Lazers have won 16 national championships in Men’s Lacrosse, Women’s Lacrosse, Men’s Tennis, and Men’s Basketball.
+The College’s 16 athletic teams include: Baseball, Cross Country, Golf, Indoor Track & Field, Soccer, Softball, Volleyball, and E-Sports which is new in the 2022-2023 academic year.